smilejin92/learn-graphql/README.md

 &nbsp;

+## Queries and Mutations

 ## 1. Fields

 *  the query has exactly the same shape as the result. you always get back what you expect, and the server knows exactly what fields the client is asking for.
 * the query is interactive - you can change it as you like and see the new result.
 * fields can also refer to Objects.
-In that case, you can make a *sub-selection* of fields for that object.
+In that case, you can make a ***sub-selection*** of fields for that object.
-* GraphQL queries can traverse related objects and their fields, letting clients fetch lots of related data in one request, instead of making several roundtrips as one would need in a classic REST architecture.
+* GraphQL **queries can traverse related objects and their fields, letting clients fetch lots of related data in one request**, instead of making several roundtrips as one would need in a classic REST architecture.

 ```
 // gql